input-output-hk/partner-chains-smart-contracts/offchain/STANDARDS.md

 ## Imports

-Each import line for any module MUST one one of the following conventions:
+Each import line for any module MUST use one of the following conventions:

 * ``import Foo (Baz, class Bar, quux)``
-* ``import Foo as F``
+* ``import Foo as OurFoo``
 * ``import Foo (Baz (Baz), quux) as ExportFoo``

 Data types from named imports SHOULD be imported by themselves: